 Julianna earned her Master of Science in Social Work (MSSW) from Columbia University in Advanced Generalist Practice and Programming with a concentration on Family, Youth and Children Services.
 She used her time at CUSSW to further deepen her knowledge and experience in sustainable development by pursuing a joint focus on youth development and international social development.
 Upon completion of her degree Julianna was awarded the NASW-NYC Georgia L. McMurray Award for outstanding achievement in services to children, youth and families.

 Prior to returning to graduate school to pursue a PhD, Julianna worked in higher education as Founding Director of an inter/transdisciplinary, engaged learning academic program called The Explorer Connection at La Salle University.
 During her tenure at La Salle she collaborated with faculty, staff, students and external partners alike to develop, implement and support programmatic initiatives that fostered engaged learning across disciplinary and institutional boundaries, including the Sustainable Development Initiative (the first of its kind at the university), Science in Society Initiative, Hunger and Ethics Series, and Women and International Development Series.
-Over the course of her professional and academic career, she has had the honor and privilege of engaging in collaborative and humbling partnerships in diverse contexts such as Kenya, Tanzania, South Africa, Senegal, Guatemala, Brazil, Haiti, the United Kingdom, and various regions in the USA.
+Over the course of her professional and academic career, she has had the honor and privilege of engaging in collaborative and humbling partnerships in diverse contexts such as Kenya, Tanzania, South Africa, Senegal, Guatemala, Brazil, Haiti, the United Kingdom, Norway, Germany, Australia, and various regions in the USA.